g-mero/esday/docs/plugins/localizedParse.md

 The locale to use for parsing can be defined as 3rd parameter.
 If no locale is given, then the current global locale is used (defaults to 'en', which is a duplicate of 'en-US').

-## Prerequisites

-LocalizedParse requires the AdvancedParse plugin, the Locale plugin and one locale definition to be loaded.

-If the Utc plugin is used too, this must be loaded (`extend(..)`) before the AdvancedParse plugin; the LocalizedParse plugin must be loaded after these 2 plugins.

 ## Method signatures
 ```typescript
 esday(date: string, format: string): EsDay